 Another reason for our existence is that many of the “Independent Catholic" and “Old Catholic” churches have seriously departed from the Holy Traditions, not to mention doctrine.
 ICCONA hopes to be a stabilizing force in this very large arena.

 We are inviting Independent Catholic priests whose churches have departed from the unchanging doctrines which have been historically believed "always, everywhere, by everyone", to contact us.
+We will look at all clergy, who are interested, and who are able to produce a valid, verifiable letter of excardination from their current Bishop.

 We love our Blessed Mother deeply, along with all the saints, on whose intercession we rely for help.